Where To Stay In Paris With Kids: Hotel + Area Guide 2025

 10 Best Places To Stay In Paris With Kids

 There are endless options in for places to stay with kids in Paris!
-Here are our top ten favorites, with a little info about each neighborhood to save you some time.
+When choosing where to stay, I consider the following factors:

 1. Le Marais (3rd and 4th Arrondisement)